-Looking for the best Christmas markets in 2017?
+Looking for the best Christmas markets in 2018?
 We have travelled the UK to find the best german Christmas markets, Christmas fairs and festivals to find some of the best Christmas markets in Europe.
 There’ll be mulled wine, mince pies and Christmas gift ideas at the markets.

 If you’re not a fan of mulled wine and jingling bells, you’re probably better off fleeing the country come December.
 Even those food festivals and farmers markets that don’t sell themselves as festive events tend to come draped with tinsel and trimmed with holly.
 Fortunately here at olive towers we love a bit of Christmas cheer.
-Here are eight of our favourite food festivals and Christmas markets taking place across the UK in December.
+Here are our favourite food festivals and Christmas markets taking place across the UK in December.

-The streets of York will be turned into a festive playground for 37 days this winter.
+The streets of York will be turned into a festive playground for 39 days this winter.
 Wooden chalets will house food producers selling everything from spiced apple chutney (look for Pucketts Pickles) to pecan and amaretto brownies (Brown and Blond).

-The barn-like Bowhouse, just outside the small Fife town of Anstruther, hosts a series of indoor food markets throughout the year.
-The biggest of the lot, however, is likely to be the Christmas edition.
+Barn-like Bowhouse, just outside the small Fife town of Anstruther, hosts a series of indoor food markets throughout the year.
+The biggest of the lot, however, is the Christmas edition.
 Setting up stall for one weekend only (the second weekend of December), its range of artisan food and drink producers all come from the local area.
 Expect a dedicated street food section as well as food demonstrations and over 55 stalls.

 Local shellfish will feature prominently, and paella made with hand-dived shellfish will be on offer in the street food section.
 Fustle will be selling farmhouse ales inspired by the East Neuk coastline while Scotland the Bread will be serving fresh loaves made from wheat grown on the Balcaskie Estate.
 Add in lashings of mulled wine and carols and you’re sure to get in the festive spirit.